 The risk of concussion while playing contact sport has recently become a source of controversy.
 Some concerned parents in the UK have called for rugby, or at least tackling, to be banned in schools.
 But these calls have generally been seen as excessive.
 Neither the British medical establishment nor Headway, a UK charity that addresses brain injury, have supported the idea of a ban.

-Another approach which has garnered some support is the introduction of compulsory helmets in rugby.
+Another approach that has garnered some support is the introduction of compulsory helmets in rugby.
 American Football players must wear helmets, and concussions are a bigger problem in that sport than in rugby.
-However, medical professionals point out, however, that it is usually not the initial blow but the movement of the head after it is been hit which causes a concussion.
+However, medical professionals point out, however, that it is usually not the initial blow but the movement of the head after it has been hit which causes a concussion.

-Rugby's governing body acknowledges that the risk of concussion is an issue which needs to be addressed.
-World Rugby's preferred approach is to increase awareness of the risks of concussion through their coaching development programmes.
-Far from banning younger children from tackling, World Rugby believe that children should be taught to tackle properly at a young age, to avoid the dangers that result from reckless tackling by older teenagers.
+Rugby's governing body acknowledges that the risk of concussion is an issue that needs to be addressed.
+World Rugby's preferred approach is to increase awareness of the risks of concussion through their coaching development programs.
+Far from banning younger children from tackling, World Rugby believes that children should be taught to tackle correctly at a young age, to avoid the dangers that result from reckless tackling by older teenagers.

 Head Injury Claims

 It is a complicated and involved process to claim for a head injury you have sustained while playing a sport.
 From a legal perspective, just by playing a contact sport, you have accepted certain risks, of which head injury is one.
-However, if your injury resulted from dangerous or careless actions on the part of another player, or from the carelessness of a match official, you might be able to make a claim.
-You will need the advice of a legal expert who specialises in this kind of claim.
-They can talk you through your options and instruct you in how to make a claim for a head injury.
+Suppose your injury resulted from dangerous or careless actions on the part of another player, or a match official.
+In that case, you might be able to make a claim.
+You will need the advice of a legal expert who specialises in this kind of work.
+They can talk you through your options and instruct you on how to claim for a head injury.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

 Jerry Martin is a tutor at the Columbia University in the city of New York lecturing in Industry Business, Health, Fashion, etc.